 Once we’ve restored tissue mobility with ART, corrective exercises retrain your body to move properly and prevent adhesions from reforming.

 Exercise without addressing existing restrictions leads to frustration.
 You’re trying to strengthen muscles that can’t move through their full range.
-ART clears the roadblocks so exercise can actually work.
+ART clears the roadblocks so exercise actually works.

 ART and Movement Analysis